'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 One of Wood's lawyers, Gregg I. Shavitz, argued that without the promise of work through November, Bloomberg field staffers may have chosen to pursue other opportunities.

-"They would have taken different positions, they would have done different things with their lives," Shavitz said.
-"They would not have moved to take on this job, they would not have left jobs that they had for years to take on this position."
+"They would have taken different positions; they would have done different things with their lives," Shavitz said.
+"They would not have moved to take on this job; they would not have left jobs that they had for years to take on this position."

 Another proposed class action lawsuit was filed the same day by former Bloomberg field staffers in Georgia, Utah and Washington.
 That complaint alleges that after Bloomberg lost the Democratic nomination, "his campaign